MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 followed by a subtopic (see option) here the default, the file path separated with dots *data.shared.products.foo*.

-The second field in the log line is the message notice.
+The second field in the log line is the notification message notice.
 It consists of a time stamp *20150813161959.854*, and the source URL of the file in the last 2 fields.

 The rest of the information is stored in AMQP message headers, consisting of key=value pairs.